Table of Contents

 Standard Seller’s Property Disclosure Form

-To ensure the seller has disclosed relevant information required by laws, the Colorado Real Estate Commission has provided a Standard Disclosure Form that sellers should fill out honestly.
-The disclosure form together with a professional home inspection—if you’re thinking one—may aid disclosing defects that could be fixed or improved before listing the property to the market.
-A home inspection can be helpful and save you a lot of trouble from failing a deal.
+However, to ensure the seller has disclosed relevant information required by laws, the Colorado Real Estate Commission has provided a Standard Disclosure Form that sellers should fill out honestly.
+The disclosure form and a professional home inspection can help identify fixable issues before listing.
+Further, a home inspection can be helpful and save you a lot of trouble from failing a deal.

 Structural Conditions

 Structural problems, property damage due to insects, termites, rodents, etc. Also, damages caused by hail, fire, wind, flood, or another casualty.
-Exterior wall or window problems, moisture and water problems, and Exterior Artificial Stucco (EIFS).
+Further, exterior wall or window problems, moisture and water problems, and Exterior Artificial Stucco (EIFS).

 Roof and Any Ceiling Issues